SeppPenner/SparkplugNet/README.md

 ## Special notes
 * Version 1.1.0 introduces the async event pattern and deprecates the "old, synchronous" events, Version 1.2.0+ will remove the old events completely.
 (BREAKING)
-* Although it's not required to publish a **BDSEQ** metric with all messages according to the specification, this library includes it in any `spBv1.0` message except the state messages because I think it's useful.
-This only happens in versions up to 1.0.0.
+* Although it's not required to publish a **BDSEQ** metric with all messages according to the specification, this library includes it in any `spBv1.0` message except the state messages in versions up to 1.0.0 because I think it's useful.
 From version 1.1.0 on, this behaviour can be controlled by setting `AddSessionNumberToCommandMessages` in the application options and `AddSessionNumberToDataMessages` in the node options.
 * The library uses [Serilog](https://serilog.net/) for logging purposes because it's very extendable (`Log.Logger` or similar stuff in the examples refers to the Serilog library).